forieux/qmm/docs/qmm.rst

    :exclude-members: __init__

-Criterion classes
+Objective classes
 =================

-Criterion are defined from the abstract class :class:`BaseCrit` that have three abstract methods that must be implemented by the subclass.
-If users want to implements it's own criterion, he is encouraged to subclass :class:`BaseCrit`.
+Objective functions are defined from the abstract class :class:`BaseObjective` that have three abstract methods that must be implemented by the subclass.
+If users want to implements it's own objective, he is encouraged to subclass :class:`BaseObjective`.

-Two generic concrete classes of :class:`BaseCrit` can be used.
-The :class:`Criterion` class is the more general and :class:`QuadCriterion` is a specialized subclass that allows simplification and slightly faster computation.
+Two generic concrete classes of :class:`BaseObjective` can be used.
+The :class:`Objective` class is the more general and :class:`QuadObjective` is a specialized subclass that allows simplification and slightly faster computation.

-.. autoclass:: BaseCrit
+.. autoclass:: BaseObjective
    :members:

-Main criterion class
+Main objective class
 --------------------

-.. autoclass:: Criterion
+.. autoclass:: Objective
    :members:

-Quadratic criterion
+Quadratic objective
 -------------------

-This class implements specific properties or methods associated to quadratic criterion.
+This class implements specific properties or methods associated to quadratic objective function.

-.. autoclass:: QuadCriterion
+.. autoclass:: QuadObjective
    :members:

 .. note::

-   The :class:`Criterion` class implements ``__call__`` interface allowing objects to behave like callable (function), returning the criterion value
+   The :class:`Objective` class implements ``__call__`` interface allowing objects to behave like callable (function), returning the objective value

    .. code-block:: python

       identity = lambda x: x

-      crit = qmm.Criterion(identity, identity, qmm.Square())
+      objv = qmm.Objective(identity, identity, qmm.Square())
       x = np.random.standard_normal((100, ))
-      crit(x) == crit.value(x)
+      objv(x) == objv.value(x)

 .. note::

-   The ``operator`` argument for :class:`Criterion` and :class:`QuadCriterion` must be a callable that accept an ``array`` as input and return an array as output.
+   The ``operator`` argument for :class:`Objective` and :class:`QuadObjective` must be a callable that accept an ``array`` as input and return an array as output.
 However, the operator **can also return** a ``list`` of array (for data fusion for instance).
 In that case, all these arrays are internally vectorized and the data are therefore memory copied.

    If operator returns a list of array, the ``adjoint`` **must** accept a list of array also.
-Again, everything is vectorized and the `Criterion` and `QuadCriterion` rebuild the list of array internally.
+Again, everything is vectorized and the `Objective` and `QuadObjective` rebuild the list of array internally.

-   If given, the ``normal`` argument for :class:`QuadCriterion` must accept an array and returns an array.
+   If given, the ``normal`` argument for :class:`QuadObjective` must accept an array and returns an array.

-Specific criterion classes
+Specific objective classes
 --------------------------

 .. autoclass:: Vmin